Chennaipy/website/content/august-2014-meet-minutes.md

     </html>

-He then modified the program step by step adding more and more features, till it became an arthimetic quiz.
+He then modified the program step by step adding more and more features, till it became an arithmetic quiz.

   Step 1.
 Display the "Hello World" message within the HTML page, instead of the Javascript console.